Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Introduction

 \section{Introduction}

-The microarray technology allows simultaneous measurements of messenger RNA level of thousands of genes, and its adoption dramatic changes the way biological and biomedical research is carried out \citep{schena,young,butte,slonim,stoughton,trevino}.
+The microarray technology allows simultaneous measurements of messenger RNA level of thousands of genes, and its adoption dramatic changes the way biological and biomedical research is carried out \citep{schena,young,butte,slonim,stoughton,trevino,trachtenberg}.
 In particular, the more labor-extensive real-time PCR can be replaced by microarray profiling in a preliminary round, as the general agreement between the two methods is considered to be good \citep{etienne,dallas,morey}.
-As an emerging technology, there are still many issues to be worked out, such as the consistency among different platforms \citep{park,larkin,irizarry,draghici,kuo,patterson,chen}, batch effect \citep{churchill,baggerly,kitchen}, level of noise \citep{ioannidis,eindor}, limit of dynamic range \citep{sharov}, etc. However, with better probe design \citep{yang}, better data quality control \citep{shi,shi06}, better data reporting requirement \citep{ioannidis09}, better normalization scheme \citep{quack,vande,fujita,steinhoff,stafford,astola}, and better understanding of the study goals, these are not insurmountable problems.
+As an emerging technology, there are still many issues to be worked out, such as the consistency among different platforms \citep{park,larkin,irizarry,draghici,kuo,patterson,chen07,wen,zli12} as well as their integration \citep{allen}, batch effect \citep{churchill,cli,baggerly,kitchen,cchen,gagnon}, level, source, and distribution of noise \citep{ioannidis,raser,eindor,maheshri,zeisel,thomas,kitchen11,posekany,tang}, limit of dynamic range \citep{sharov}, etc. However, with better probe design \citep{yang,trachtenberg}, better data quality control \citep{shi,shi06,mccall}, better data reporting requirement \citep{miame,ioannidis09}, better normalization scheme \citep{quack,vande,fujita,steinhoff,stafford,astola,onskog,halpert}, and better understanding of the study goals, these are not insurmountable problems.